 I went on a Brigade, now what?
-How to help volunteers take what they learned on Brigade and apply it to everyday life.
+Here’s how to take what you learned on Brigade and apply it to everyday life

 A Reflection Guide